 - The steering wheel snaps back to where it was after a turn, but does so too quickly

 If you notice any of the above situations, a certified auto technician should inspect your steering and suspension system and repair any issues.
 After all, your suspension and steering system is important.
 It controls how you turn the wheels of your vehicle, connects the vehicle to the tires and makes sure they maintain proper contact with the road.

 If you think you have a car suspension issue — or want to get it checked out anyway, or even want to have your suspension tuned — Rainbow Muffler & Brake has you covered.
-Visit any one of our six Cleveland-area locations today.
+Visit any one of our six auto repair shops in Cleveland, Ohio today.